douakli/xwiki-docker-clustering/README.md

 XWiki embeds Solr 8.
 We provide a container for Solr 9.

 Using external Solr and Database is also necessary for clustering of XWiki.
-We however did not manage to get multiple instances of XWiki synchronized and clustered.

 ## Features
 The docker-compose file uses the "profiles" attribute makes a container start only if one of the listed profiles is active.